ryanoun/wordpress-sqlite/README.md

 #### Copy files ####
 Simply copy all files to the root directory of your site, then modify the `wp-config.php` file with your respective site name.
 Then simply navigate to the site and run setup to finish installation.
 Use this site to see SQLite restrictions `http://dogwood.skr.jp/wordpress/sqlite-integration/`.

-This is currently based on Wordpress 5.2.1
+This is currently based on WordPress 5.3.2

 #### Generate and replace WordPress salts in `wp-config.php` ####